The-Osint-Toolbox/Telegram-OSINT/README.md

   <li><a href="https://t.me/maigret_osint_bot">Maigret Osint Bot</a></li>
    <p>Bot version of the popular CLI username search.</p>
   <li><a href="https://t.me/PhoneLeaks_Bot">Phone Leaks Bot</a></li>
+   <p>Telephone Bot for searching for telephone numbers, linked to Data1eaks channel.</p>
   <li><a href="https://t.me/sovaappbot">SOVA App Bot</a></li>
   <li><a href="https://web.telegram.org/k/#@tgdb_bot">TelegramDB Search Bot</a></li>
    <p>This bot allows you to find public channels and groups, and see what public chats a user is in, or has been in.</p>